 Most golfers, even some of the favorites, have pretty robust odds for finishing in the top five and 10, with odds gradually dropping the deeper into the leaderboard you get.
 Even the modest lines for top 20, 30, and 40 can be an extremely fun way to take in the action over the course of four days.

 The extra margin for error you give your golfer(s) by not forcing them to beat an entire field goes a long way toward giving yourself a better chance to win.
-So if you're willing to invest a bit more on more realistic markets like finishing positions, there's money to be made on 2020 Masters betting.
+So if you're willing to invest a bit more on more realistic markets like finishing positions, there's money to be made.

 If betting outright winners, it's more than likely the winner will come from the top 20 names on the odds board since on most occasions, the golfer who wins this tournament is a pretty well-known name.
 And if he isn't, he's still one of the better players in the world.
 Since the world rankings were created in 1986, only two Masters winners have come from outside the top 40.

 If betting outright winners, it's more than likely the winner will come from the top 20 names on the odds board.
 Even when considerable underdogs win (Patrick Reed and Danny Willet were both 50/1 or +5000 in 2016 and 2018, respectively) the winning player was still among the 20 golfers with the lowest odds going into the tournament as well.

 As we alluded to above, head-to-head matchups lend themselves to making bets based on which golfers you like the least.
 Most novice bettors would go after a golfer they expect to play well at Augusta, but one Masters betting strategy is to place wagers by fading players instead.